Tech-at-DU/ACS-3310-Writing-JavaScript-Libraries/PostKit-libs.md

 ---

-# Package 3 — Reading Time Library
+# Package 3 — Reading Time Library Julia

 ## Purpose
 Estimate how long a post takes to read.